Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

 Although the reduced order model code is not included, the same data are available by nunning the program.
 To run the program, download and extract the database and execute `P01_loadmat_makeimage`.

+## Database description
+---
+-Small Low Turbulence Wind Tunnel in Institute of Fluid Science -10 m/s freestream around 100 mm NACA0015 -Time-resolved PIV of 5000 Hz pair images with Photoron SA-X2 and Photonics Industries, DM30-527 -Measured on December 5th 2018 by Koki Nankai and Atsushi Komuro -PIV is processed by Dantec Dynamic Studio
+-\Delta f c/u_infty = 0.02
+See the corresponding paper for more details.

 ## Directory
 ---
 - src: directory in which the source code is stored